incognico/p5-Weather-METNO/README.md

 # p5-Weather-METNO
-Uses the [met.no](https://www.met.no/) locationforecast 2.0 (beta) API (https://api.met.no/weatherapi/locationforecast/2.0/documentation)
+Uses the [met.no](https://www.met.no/) locationforecast 2.0 API (https://api.met.no/weatherapi/locationforecast/2.0/documentation)

 Fetches the weather forecast and lets you access the data for the closest data point in the future.